awsdocs/amazon-efs-user-guide/doc_source/limits.md

 ## Resource Limits<a name="limits-efs-resources-per-account-per-region"></a>

-Following are the limits on Amazon EFS resources per customer account in an AWS Region\.
+Following are the limits on Amazon EFS resources for each customer account in an AWS Region\.

 ****